jreijn/hippo-addon-restful-webservices/readme.md

 $ mvn install
 ```

-## Issues
+## Issues, Questions or improvements

-If you have any problems, please [check the project issues](https://github.com/jreijn/hippo-addon-restful-webservices/issues).
+If you find any problems, have a question or see a possibility to improve the add-on please browse the [project issues](https://github.com/jreijn/hippo-addon-restful-webservices/issues).

 ## Contributions